 Do not use old photos or photos taken from somewhere else.
 Obviously, you cannot find a cache before it was published.
-Sadly, some players don't play fairly, in the spirit of the game, and that insults those who do.
-Invalid "found" claims have been and will be deleted.
+Sadly, some players don't play fairly in the spirit of the game, and that insults those who do.
+Invalid "found" claims have been and will be deleted without notice.

 Virtual Reward - 2017/2018

 This Virtual Cache is part of a limited release of Virtuals created between August 24, 2017 and August 24, 2018.
 Only 4,000 cache owners were given the opportunity to hide a Virtual Cache.
 Learn more about Virtual Rewards on the Geocaching Blog.